-- No operator can assume the Audit Officer, Crypto Officer, Crypto User or Security Officer role before identification and authentication; - No identity can assume more than one authenticated roles at the same time. e.g., Crypto Officer or Crypto User, plus the Security Officer role; or Audit Officer, plus Security Officer.
+- No operator can assume the Crypto Officer, Crypto User or Security Officer role before identification and authentication: - No identity can assume the Crypto Officer or Crypto User plus the Security Officer role.

 The SO can create the Crypto User role by creating a challenge value for the Crypto User.
-The SO can restrict the capabilities of the Crypto Officer so that they are equivalent to the capabilities of a Crypto User role by disabling the "User Key Management" policy (see Table 3-1).
+In the case of a partition that supports the Crypto Officer and Crypto User roles, the Security Officer can limit access to only the Crypto User role by disabling the "User Key Management" (see Table 3-1) policy.